sin5678/inav_cn_wiki/iNavFlight-Missions.md

 # Configuring the Flight Controller
 ## Ports & port sharing

 If order to use mission planning or just flight monitoring, it is necessary to configure a port on the flight controller.
-Due to the often limited number of ports, devices and potential baud rate clashes, some compromises may have to be made.
+Due to the often limited number of ports, multiple devices and potential baud rate clashes, some compromises may have to be made.

 * Most users will want MSP on UART1 at 115200 baud (or better) for the typically shared USB connection for flashing and configuration;
 * For reliable GPS performance, it is recommended to run the GPS on a hardware serial port;
-* A Blackbox logger typically requires a high baud;
+* A Blackbox logger typically requires a high baud rate;
 * You can only have MSP enabled on two ports;
 * Telemetry can run at a slow rate, even on soft serial.